henryhawke/mcp-titan/README.md

 Add a custom MCP server, choose “Run a binary on this machine,” and point it at the same `mcp-titan` command.
 No port configuration is required.

 ## LLM System Prompt
-Use the prompt below (or the version tracked in `docs/llm-system-prompt.md`) when wiring Titan into Cursor, Claude, or other MCP-compatible agents.
+Use the prompt below (or the version tracked in `docs/llm-system-prompt.md`) when wiring HOPE into Cursor, Claude, or other MCP-compatible agents.

 ```markdown
 You are operating the @henryhawke/mcp-titan MCP memory server.
 Follow this checklist on every session: